mattgriffin94/channelpointsdiscordbot/README.md

 2. In the root directory create a file called `.env` with the contents:
 ```
 DISCORD_BOT_TOKEN=bot-token-here
+OPEN_AI_KEY=open-ai-key-here
 ```
+(you do not need the open ai key for local development unless you are explicitly experimenting with that functionality)
 3. `npm run build`
 Note: lint is enforced.
 To verify run `npm run lint`; to fix solveable errors run `npm run fix-lint`.